CPR Instructor Course

-- Corporate: An organization that requires several employees to be CPR certified may find it more cost-effective to have an employee who can perform the training in-house.
+- Corporate Instructors: An organization that requires several employees to be CPR certified may find it more cost-effective to have an employee who can perform the training in-house.

-- Individual: An individual looking for an opportunity to earn extra income may like the flexibility and independent work of being a CPR Instructor.
-Instructors can make on average $300 for a 4 hour class.
+- Independent Instructors: An individual looking for an opportunity to earn extra income may like the flexibility and independent work of being a CPR Instructor.
+AHA CPR Instructors make on average $300 for a 4 hour class.

 Read below to see the cost of becoming an instructor and determine what the best route is for you or your organization.

 The AHA offers two different CPR classes that target different professions or types of responders.

 HeartSaver is a family of classes that include CPR/AED, First Aid, and Bloodborne Pathogens.

 BLS stands for Basic Life Support which covers CPR/AED with advanced techniques for team rescuers.

 The AHA HeartSaver courses are formatted for individuals working in a non-healthcare field who may be required to have a certification for their job.

 AHA BLS is targeted towards licensed healthcare professionals and healthcare students who are required by their state licensing board or employer to have a CPR certification.